seasketch/geoprocessing/website/versioned_docs/version-6.1.0/tutorials/Tutorials.md

   });
 ```

-If you call boundaryAreaOverlap with only a sketch as input (no extraParams), then `getFirstFromParam()` will return `undefined`, so
-`project.getGeographyById` will receive `undefined` and fallback to the geography assigned to the `default-boundary` group, which every project should have at least one, or throw an error.

-If you want to run smoke tests against a different geography, just to see what it produces, then you will have to do it explicitly:
+If you want to run smoke tests against a different geography, just to see what it produces, then you will have to do it explicitly in your smoke test:

 ```typescript
 const metrics = await boundaryAreaOverlap(sketch, {
   geographyIds: ["my-other-geography"],
 });
 ```

-if you use a `GeographySwitcher` UI component in your story, then it will allow you to switch geographies, but the story will still only receive the metrics for the smoke test you ran, which may only have been run for the default geography.
-In this situation, the report will load the precalc metrics for the geography you've chosen in the denominator for percentages, but the numerator metrics will always be for the default geography, or whatever geography you passed to your smoke test.

-If you've used template-ocean-eez and selected an EEZ, the default geography is your selected EEZ, and you're ready to run your storybook and check out your reports!

 ### Storybook